lueckenlab/org-website/index.md

 {% capture text %}

 Our team welcomes highly motivated people from any background and any part of the world.
-We are a very colaborative and interactive group.
+We are a very collaborative and interactive group.
 We love to get together to talk about science, for coding sessions, or just to grab a drink during our breaks.

 {%
   include button.html